nick-bytes/spendify/README.md

 At the start of every month, the remaining amounts from the "need" and "expenses" categories are automatically transferred to the "savings" category, encouraging users to save and reach their financial goals.
 The app also offers transaction lists for each category and an all-transactions list on the home screen, providing users with an easy way to keep track of their spending.

-Budgeto also includes planning tools for emergency funds and car purchases.
+Spendify also includes planning tools for emergency funds and car purchases.
 The emergency fund planning tool calculates the recommended amount to save, which is six times the "expenses" category by default and if the user adds money more than once then its the six times average of the amount added in "expenses" category, this also allows users to adjust the amount and the monthly deduction from the "need" category.
 The car plan tool allows users to input the cost of the car, enter the split percentage, and set a monthly deduction amount.
 Both the emergency funds and car plan amounts are deducted on the first of every month automatically, ensuring that users are consistently making progress toward their financial goals.

-Budgeto features user email authentication, which adds an extra layer of security to the app, as well as multi-theme mode, which allows users to switch between light and dark mode to suit their personal preferences.
+Spendify features user email authentication, which adds an extra layer of security to the app, as well as multi-theme mode, which allows users to switch between light and dark mode to suit their personal preferences.

 ## Features